Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Recursive-Rendering.md

 The smoothness of a Material does not affect the way a ray reflects or refracts, which makes this rendering mode useful for rendering multi-layered transparent GameObjects.

-If the ray-traced object is further than the maximal ray length defined in the volume component, the color of the sky is displayed.
-To solve this, increase the value of the maximal ray length.
+HDRP might display the sky color instead of a GameObject that has ray tracing applied.
+This happens when the GameObject is further away from the Camera than the Max Ray Length value set in the volume component.
+To make the GameObject appear correctly, increase the value of the Max Ray Length property.

 ![](Images/RayTracingRecursiveRendering1.png)